RRana07/HMRC/README.md

  Google chrome: Browser choice used for testing due to its popularity

 # Running the tests
-Step1 - Download/clone the project on a local directory
+Step1 - Download/clone the project on a local directory ---
-Step2 - Open the project in Eclipse
+Step2 - Open the project in Eclipse --
-Step3 - Under package explorer, navigate to tests and run each test cases invidually
+Step3 - Under package explorer, navigate to tests ---
+Step4 - Right click on tests, go to coverage as and select JUnit test

 # Future implementations
 Implementation of maven for easier execution